kurves/Deploy-Static-Website-AWS/README.md

 ## Steps to follow
 - Create S3 bucket and allow public accesss to the bucket
 - Once the bucket is create uploads files to it
+- Secure the bucket via IAM
+- Configure the bucket to allow for ststic web hosting
+- Ditribute website via cloudfront

 ## Dependecies